confluence/python-textbok/python_notes/Python_Basics.rst

     print("Hello!")

-As you can see the ``print`` function takes in a string literal as an argument.
-It prints the string literal, and by default also prints a newline character at the end -- this is why the console's cursor appears on a new line after you have printed something.
+As you can see the ``print`` function takes in a string as an argument.
+It prints the string, and by default also prints a newline character at the end -- this is why the console's cursor appears on a new line after you have printed something.

 To query the user for information, use the ``input`` function::